What causes cancer?

 What causes mistakes in our DNA?

 All the cells in our body divide regularly to replace old cells.
 Mistakes happen throughout our lifetime when cells are dividing.
-Usually these mistakes don’t cause cancer, but sometimes they can, causing cancer cells to grow without control.
+Usually these mistakes don’t cause cancer, but sometimes they can.

 As we get older, the chance that these mistakes will give rise to a cancer increases.
 This is why cancer is far more common in older people.